Nondiscrimination Notices for UMS Publications

 Examples of types of electronic content accessibility needs:

-captioning of videos for those with hearing disabilities; alternative way to access images or visual information (e.g., graphs, charts, animations or URLs on slides) such as audio description, alternative text, PDF files or Word documents for those with vision disabilities; effective color contrast, information conveyed by a means other than using color alone (for charts or graphs differentiating information only by color) and formatting documents for screen reader accessibility for those with vision disabilities.
+captioning of videos for those with hearing disabilities; an alternative way to access images or visual information (e.g., graphs, charts, animations or URLs on slides) such as audio description, alternative text, PDF files or Word documents for those with vision disabilities; effective color contrast, the information conveyed by a means other than using color alone (for charts or graphs differentiating information only by color) and formatting documents for screen reader accessibility for those with vision disabilities.

 Live events without electronic content:

 Programs or events which are open to the general public should invite participants with disabilities to request, in advance, any accommodations needed to allow them to participate.
 Brochures, registration forms, press releases, and posters announcing the event or program should include a statement advising individuals how to request an accommodation.
 The following statements are examples of how this may be accomplished:

 - For more information or a reasonable accommodation, please contact (First and Last Name), 207.xxx.xxxx. or firstname.lastname@example.org.

 - It is helpful to suggest a date by which accommodation requests should be made.
 The following suggested language may be used:

 If you need a reasonable accommodation, please contact _____ at 207.xxx.xxxx or e-mail email@example.com by [a date two weeks or some other reasonable interval before the event].
 If requests are received after this date, we may not have sufficient time to make the necessary arrangements.